Using SlowmoVideo To Create Awesome Slow Motion Videos

 How Does SlowmoVideo Work?
 According to the developer it “tries to find out where pixels move in the video (this information is called Optical Flow), and then uses this information to calculate the additional frames”.

-I don’t claim to understand all the technical details – if you want the full explanation his original thesis is available as a PDF file from the program website here.
+I don’t claim to understand all the technical details – if you want the full explanation his original thesis is available as a PDF file from the bottom of the program’s wiki page here.
 The main features include:

 - Videos in any format supported by ffmpeg can be loaded.